npchat/npchat-website/site/content/_index.md

   - title: Push notifications
     description: Thanks to WebPush, recieve notifications when you get messages.
     icon: 🔔
-  - title: Voice & video calls (coming soon)
+  - title: Voice & video calls
     description: Use the power of WebRTC to make p2p calls with audio & video.
     icon: 📞
 ---